1821info11b,: Caleb Crompton

 1821info11b, sheet 12

-Speculation as to Leslie crompton Blackman's final action
+Speculation as to Leslie Crompton BLACKMAN's final action

 The War Diaries of the 5th Battalion AIF reveal what may have been Leslie's last action.